henrysky/astroNN/docs/source/tools_apogee.rst

 Mini Tools for APOGEE data
 =============================

-.. note:: astroNN only contains a limited amount of neccessary tools.
-For a more comprehansive python tool to deal with APOGEE data, please refer to Jo Bovy's `APOGEE tools`_
+.. note:: astroNN only contains a limited amount of necessary tools.
+For a more comprehensive python tool to deal with APOGEE data, please refer to Jo Bovy's `APOGEE tools`_

 .. _APOGEE tools: hhttps://github.com/jobovy/apogee

-Pesudo-Continuum Normalization of Spectra
+Pseudo-Continuum Normalization of Spectra
 --------------------------------------------

 You can access the default astroNN continuum mask by